dfaruqi/WaveFunctionCollapse/README.md

 ﻿# Wave Function Collapse for 2D Tilemaps

-This package provides a highly performant implementation of **Wave Function Collapse (WFC)** procedural generation in 2D and a suite of editor tools to create and edit module sets seamlessly with Unity’s Tilemap Editor, optimized with Unity's jobs system and the burst compiler.
+This package provides a performant implementation of **Wave Function Collapse (WFC)** procedural generation for Unity2D along with a suite of editor tools to create and edit templates and module sets seamlessly with Unity’s Tilemap Editor.
 Generation uses the simple-tiled method for module creation and lowest-entropy cell selection.
-For larger maps generated in chunks, the system uses an approach similar to Boris the Brave's [Layered Block Evaluation](https://www.boristhebrave.com/2021/11/08/infinite-modifying-in-blocks/), completing the map in 4 parallelized passes.
+For larger maps generated in chunks (or, more accurately, blocks), the system uses an approach suggested by Boris the Brave called [Layered Block Evaluation](https://www.boristhebrave.com/2021/11/08/infinite-modifying-in-blocks/), which completes the map in 4 passes.
+Blocks in each pass are generated in parallel, and the number of threads/cores that can be utilized scales with the map size.

 ![demo1](https://github.com/dfaruqi/WaveFunctionCollapse/blob/main/Gifs/wfc1.gif) ![demo2](https://github.com/dfaruqi/WaveFunctionCollapse/blob/main/Gifs/wfc2.gif)